Unidata/MetPy/README.rst

 - Matplotlib
 - Pint

-Python versions older than 3.4 require the enum34 package, which is a backport of the standard library enum module.
+Python 2.7 requires the enum34 package, which is a backport of the standard library enum module.

 There is also an optional dependency on the pyproj library for geographic